knguyen94/ManagingITTeam/Three Use Cases.md

 ●	Stakeholders:
   - Corporate Manager: Ensure that source code meets standards
-  - Corporate Developer: See that code is free of isses and has approiate license.
+  - Corporate Developer: See that code is free of isses and has appropriate license

 ●	Preconditions:
   - Has proper license